klarna/react-native-klarna/README.md

     if (signalType === 'complete') {
       const { orderId } = this.props;
       /*
-      1. Perform call to the backend, and retrieve the order status and confirmation snippet.
+      1. Perform call to the backend
-      Update the Klarna component with the new snippet */
+      2. Retrieve the order status and confirmation snippet.
-     try {
+      3. Update the Klarna component with the confirmation snippet once the order status is final 4*.
+If an error occurs, set snippet to 'error' to dismiss loading screen */ try {
       const result = await getConfirmationSnippet(orderId);